A master’s degree may be earned under either of two plans as determined by the advisory committee.

 Plan A Master's Degree

-This plan requires at least 15 hours of course work (plus 9 credits of GRAD 5950) and a written thesis describing original research in chemistry.
+This plan requires at least 21 credits of course work (plus 9 credits of GRAD 5950) and a written thesis describing original research in chemistry.

 Coursework: Must include at least three credit hours of independent study carrying out laboratory work or theoretical research.